Orange Order: Independent Orange Institution

 The Independent Orange Institution was formed in 1903 by Thomas Sloan, who opposed the main Order's domination by Unionist Party politicians and the upper classes.
-A dispute between unionist candidates in East Belfast who were both Orangemen, saw one being kicked out of the Order for embarrassing an Orange grandee who had apparently not voted against a nationalist motion.
+A dispute between unionist candidates in East Belfast who were both Orangemen, saw one being expelled from the Order for embarrassing an Orange grandee who had apparently not voted against a nationalist motion.
 The Independent Order originally had radical tendencies, especially in the area of labour relations, but this soon faded.
-In the 1950s and 60s the Independents focused primarily on religious issues, especially the maintenance of Sunday as a holy day and separation of politics from religion.
+In the 1950s and 1960s the Independents focused primarily on religious issues, especially the maintenance of Sunday as a holy day and separation of politics from religion.
 With the outbreak of the Troubles, Ian Paisley began regularly speaking at Independent meetings, although he was never a member.
 As a result, the Independent Institution has become associated with Paisley and the Free Presbyterian Church of Ulster and Democratic Unionist Party.
 Recently the relationship between the two Orange Institutions has improved, with joint church services being held.
 Some people believe that this will ultimately result in a healing of the split which led to the Independent Orange Institution breaking away from the mainstream Order.
 Like the main Order, the Independent Institution parades and holds meetings on the Twelfth of July.
 It is based mainly in north Antrim.